Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Basic Hawkes model

-with the Hadamard (element-wise) product $\circ$; $\bm{\alpha}$ is a positive $2\times 2$ constant matrix.
-The order of the Hadamard product $\circ$ and the matrix product is from left to right.
-Note that $\bm{\mu}$ and $\bm\alpha$ have no parameter restrictions; however, the decay rates $\beta$s have the same value for each $i$ to ensure the Markov property of joint process $(\bm{N}, \bm{\lambda})$.
+The order of the Hadamard product $\circ$ and matrix product in Eq.~\eqref{Eq:lambda} is from left to right.
+Note that $\bm{\mu}$ and $\bm\alpha$ have no parameter restrictions on the requirement of positivity; however, the decay rates $\beta$ have the same value for each $i$ to ensure the Markov property of the joint process $(\bm{N}, \bm{\lambda})$.

 In a differential form, the intensity vector process is represented by

 where